FastGitORG/document/en-us/guide.md

 Please read and accept our Term of Service then go to the next step.
 Once you done so, it means that you agree with our Term of Service.

-The usage of FastGit is basically relate on `git` .
+The usage of FastGit is basically relied on `git` .
 For common GitHub operations, you can use the command `clone` like:

 ```bash
 git clone https://github.com/author/repo
 ```

-To use FastGit, you change it into:
+To use FastGit, you need to change it into:

 ```bash
 git clone https://hub.fastgit.org/author/repo